Recent Guide Updates

 - 85-200mm Portrait Lenses for the Sony A7/A9/A1 Series

-I also noticed something rather unusual: usually lenses get cheaper over time, but compared to last year many of the Sony and Sigma lenses saw sometimes massive increases of their MSRP in the US thanks to the tariffs.
+I also noticed something rather unusual: new lenses used get cheaper over time, but compared to last year many of the Sony and Sigma lenses saw sometimes massive increases of their MSRP in the US thanks to the tariffs.
 The prices of the Chinese and Korean lenses are mostly stable, sometimes widening the gap even further.
+Especially some of the older Sony lenses are really bad deals now.

 Supporting Us